 Step 4: Preheat the Oven

-Set your oven to preheat at 450°F (232°C).
-Generously grease a rimmed baking sheet using butter or nonstick spray.
-Alternatively, you can line it with a silicone baking mat for easier cleanup.
+Generously grease a rimmed baking sheet with butter or nonstick spray, or line it with a silicone baking mat.

 Step 5: Portion the Crab Cakes